kshitijstc/Memories/README.md

 CLOUDINARY_API_SECRET = "YOUR_CLOUDINARY_API_SECRET"
 ```
 ### Run the Application
-To run the client side perform the following command in `/memories/client` directory
+To run the client side, perform the following command in the `/memories/client` directory:
 ```sh
 npm run dev
 ```
-To run the server side perform the following command in `/memories/server` directory
+To run the server side, perform the following command in the `/memories/server` directory:
 ```sh
 npm run dev
 ```
+This will start both the server and the client side of the application.